Solving nonlinear Klein-Gordon equation with non-smooth solution by a geometric low-regularity integrator: Geometric low-regularity integrator and numerical test

-Based on these results, we define the following two-step method for solving the Klein--Gordon equation \eqref{klein-gordon}. \begin{mydef} (\textbf{Symmetric low-regularity integrator.}) Choose a time stepsize $0<h <1$ and denote the numerical solution as $u_{n}\approx u(t_{n},x)$ and $v_{n}\approx v(t_{n},x)$ at $t_n=nh $.
+By choosing some numerical approximations of the integrals appeared above, we define the following two-step method for solving the Klein--Gordon equation \eqref{klein-gordon}. \begin{mydef} (\textbf{Symmetric low-regularity integrator}) Choose a time stepsize $0<h <1$ and denote the numerical solution as $u_{n}\approx u(t_{n},x)$ and $v_{n}\approx v(t_{n},x)$ at $t_n=nh $.
 The two-step scheme for solving the Klein--Gordon equation \eqref{klein-gordon} is defined as